ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 Now, at what size should we switch to Insertion sort?
 The answer can only be determined by empirical testing, but on modern machines the answer is probably somewhere between 10 and 100.
 <!-- OPENDSA: END -->
-Note that in @sec:using-a-backoff-algorithm we discussed exactly the same improvement for Mergesort.
+Note that in @sec:sorting-2:mergesort-optimisations we discussed exactly the same improvement for Mergesort.

 #### Running Insertion sort in a single final pass